 Update from the Ministry

 The Ministry will release details about the support package when it is fully developed.
-Registrations for the First-time Principals' Programme will be accepted until 30 August 2016.
-The level of support and mentoring that will be offered to new enrolments will be aligned to the programmes end date".
+Registrations for the First-time Principals' Programme will continue to be accepted.
+The level of support and mentoring that will be offered to new enrolments will be aligned to the programme's end date.
+Enrolments in the 2016 residential course are now closed.

 The First-time Principals’ Programme is the New Zealand induction programme for new principals of all types of schools.
 The University of Auckland is proud to have delivered this programme to over 2,400 first-time principals since its beginning in 2002.